google-gemini/generative-ai-dart/README.md

 ## Using the SDK in your own app

 Add a dependency on this repository to the path `pkgs/google_generative_ai`.
+Once the API is stable the package will be available from pub.
+We welcome pre-publish feedback through GitHub issues.

 ```yaml
 dependencies: